In the Himalayas, kung fu nuns teach young women how to defend themselves

 LADAKH, India — On portable foam mats on a northern Indian plateau in view of the Himalayas, rows of girls and young women kick their legs in the air simultaneously.
 One.
 Two.
 Three.

-Nuns walk throughout the rows, eying the girls’ form and offering constructive criticism on their newly learned skills.
+Nuns walk throughout the rows, eyeing the girls’ form and offering constructive criticism on their newly learned skills.

 “Self-defense is very important because of rape cases and other bad news,” 26-year-old nun Jigme Migyur Palmo told NBC News.
 “They have to have confidence.”